 But Iverson never had issues making money.
 His struggles arose when it was time to manage his money.
 Iverson’s monthly expenses included $10,000 on clothes, $10,000 on restaurants, and more than $10,000 on groceries.
 Which begs the question, how do you spend the same amount of cash on groceries as restaurants?

 Iverson actively made his life too expensive.
-Just ask Matt Barnes, who said A.I. used to drop $30-40,000 at strip clubs so frequently that Barnes himself used to scoop and re-throw some of his bills.
+Just ask Matt Barnes, who said A.I. used to drop $30,000 to 40,000 at strip clubs so frequently that Barnes himself used to scoop and rethrow some of his bills.

 In 2011, Iverson got his Lamborghini Murcielago impounded after failing to provide proof of ownership to the police.
 According to the New York Daily News, Iverson lashed out at the officers and said: “I will make more than you will in 10 years.
 Do you know who I am?
 Take the vehicle, I have 10 more!”

-Allen Iverson’s NBA career ended in 2010 and his $200 million dollars in earnings were drained by 2012.
-His bank account boiled over when he was unable to pay a $900,000 dollar debt to a jeweler in Georgia He subsequently filed for bankruptcy.
+Allen Iverson’s NBA career ended in 2010 and his $200 million in earnings were drained by 2012.
+His bank account boiled over when he was unable to pay a $900,000 debt to a jeweler in Georgia.
+He subsequently filed for bankruptcy.

 A second chance like this is entirely unprecedented for professional athletes.
-By 2030, Iverson will have more than enough money to live out a comfortable retirement.
+Plus by 2030, Iverson will have more than enough money to live out a comfortable retirement.

 The only question is, will his financial management skills be any different his second time around?
 Hopefully, Shaq can give him some good advice.